elelouch/simpleftp/README.md

 ### Client
 The client implements the following commands: put, get, ls, cd and pwd.
+For using verbose and an active connection, use the flags 'v' and 'A' respectively.

 ### Server
 **Remember to create a 'ftpusers' file with the \<user:password\> list at the same level than the binary**.
 Use the following command to create one.